 The Awards are designed to recognize creative, skillful journalism that applies biblical principles to stories about issues and lives.
 The goal is for non-Christian readers to see the relevance of biblical truth and for Christian readers to become disciples.

 The Amy Foundation, founded in 1976 by Jim and Phyllis Russell and named after their daughter, is best known for its Amy Writing Awards, which are incentives to present biblical truth in secular publications.
 Writing professionals like Cal Thomas and dozens of gifted amateurs have won awards over the years.
 In 2013 the Amy Foundation continued to offer prize money and World News Group took over administration of the Awards.

-A submitted article needs to have been published in a secular journalistic outlet such as a city or college newspaper, a local or national magazine, or a news website.
-Articles from personal blogs, newsletters, or religious publications are ineligible, as are books, manuscripts, and works of poetry or fiction, but articles from college newspapers are eligible, since those publications function as local newspapers for the training of students.
+A submitted article needs to have been published in a newspaper, a local or national magazine, or a news website.
+Articles from personal blogs, newsletters, or religious publications generally are ineligible, as are books, manuscripts, and works of poetry or fiction, but articles from college newspapers are eligible, since those publications function as local newspapers for the training of students.
 World News Group is the final determiner of eligibility.